 Tom Clayton is a Managing Director at A & M Capital Partners.
 Tom graduated from Yale and received a JD from The Yale Law School.
 Tom was captain of the Yale University Men's squash team in 1989 and is currently on the Board of Skillman Associates.
 He is Co-Chair of the Squash Haven board.
 Rye, NY.

-Sequella Coleman is Principal of Davis Street School.
+Sequella Coleman is Principal of Metropolitan Business Academy.
 Ms. Coleman is a graduate of Hillhouse High School and Tufts University and a former Board Chair of the Foote School.
 North Haven, CT.